To the members

 20. Significant & Material Orders passed by the Regulators or Courts

-During the Financial Year 2017-18 no order has been passed by any regulatoryauthorities or Courts.
+During the Financial Year 2020-21 no order has been passed by any regulatoryauthorities or Courts.

 The Company has not granted Loans and Guarantees under Section 186 of theCompanies Act 2013

-20) Risk Management Policy
+22. Risk Management Policy

 Risk Management Framework Objective

-The Organization is subject to certain risks that may affect our ability to operatemay disrupt our business model due to changes in competitive landscape changes inTechnology which may render our capabilities obsolete and thus hamper our ability toserve our customers and protect assets.
+The Organisation is subject to certain risks that may affect our ability to operatemay disrupt our business model due to changes in competitive landscape changes inTechnology which may render our capabilities obsolete and thus hamper our ability toserve our Customers and protect assets.
 These risks could adversely affect Customerprojects Employees Shareholders liability to Third

 Party and risks to Property among others.
-Controlling these risks through a formalprocess is necessary for the well beingof the Organization and its stakeholders.

-The organization's Risk policy identifies these Risks on a continuous basisand proposes mitigation measures.
-Our risk policy aims to minimize adverse impact of theserisks on Company's growth Profit margins and People engagement besides RegulatoryCompliance.
-Risk Management has been made an integral part of the Organization byencouraging Risk Awareness among employees.
+Controlling these risks through a formalprocess is necessary for the well-being of the Organisation and its Stakeholders.
+TheOrganisation's Risk Policy facilitates identification of these Risks on a continuous basisand proposes mitigation measures.
+Our risk policy aims to minimise adverse impact of theserisks on the Company's growth Profit margins and People engagement besides RegulatoryCompliance.
+Risk Management has been made an integral part of the Organisation byencouraging Risk Awareness among employees.

 Risk Management Framework

-The Audit Committee of the Board of Directors oversees the Risk Management process doneby the Risk Committee under the overall direction of the Board of Directors.
+The Risk Management Committee of the Board of Directors oversees the Risk Managementprocess under the overall direction of the Board of Directors.
 The Risk ManagementCommittee consists of the Board of Directors Chief Financial Officer & the Chief RiskOfficer.
 The Organisation uses BELIEF (Brand End Customer Leadership IntellectualProperty Execution & Finance) framework for its risk classification.